ruturajnene/rapidminer-python-package/README.md

 # rapidminer-conda-package Package

-This is a fundamental package needed to work with RapidMiner Server and RapidMiner AutoModel with Python.
+This is a fundamental Python package to work with RapidMiner Server and RapidMiner AutoModel.

 ## It provides the rapidminer module with following submodules: